 As a reward for their hard work during the year the horses are put out to grass for two weeks in the summer, when they get the chance to rest their legs and get fit for another year of service.

-A dark bay Shire gelding with four white socks and a white blaze, he was foaled in 2004 and purchased in September 2009 from Jim Yates of Duffield, Derbyshire.
+A dark bay shire gelding with four white socks and a white blaze, Monty was foaled in 2004 and purchased in September 2009 from Jim Yates of Duffield, Derbyshire.

 Height: 17.3 hands

-A dark bay Shire gelding with a white blaze and four white socks, he was foaled in 2003 and purchased from Jim Yates of Duffield, Derbyshire in April 2006.
+A dark bay shire gelding with four white socks and a white blaze.
+Max was foaled in 2003 and purchased in September 2009 from Jim Yates of Duffield, Derbyshire.